 Stop carrying around so much stuff!
-Here are seven tips to help lighten your load and take a weight off your shoulders—literally!
+Here are my small purse essentials, plus seven tips to help lighten your load and take a weight off your shoulders—literally!

-Here’s what was in it (totally unedited — it’s about to get real around here, yo.)
+Here’s what was in it (totally unedited—it’s about to get real around here.)

 - My regular glasses